 Vienna’s Riesenrad (giant ferris wheel) has played host to some classic movie moments.

-The most memorable scene in the movie is when Holly Martins — the film’s main character played by Joseph Cotton — meets the man he spent much of the film believing dead…the cynical racketeer Harry Lime, Martins’ old friend played by Orson Welles.
+The most memorable scene in the movie is when Holly Martins — the film’s main character played by Joseph Cotton — meets the man he spent much of the film believing dead…the cynical racketeer and Martins’ old friend, Harry Lime (Orson Welles).

 The two confront each other for the first time in a wagon on the Riesenrad.
 They wax lyrical about the meaning of life and morality, and there’s a suggestion that Lime might throw Martins off the structure.